VMDK Recovery Tool

 DiskInternals VMFS Recovery | VMDK Recovery Tool

 You never can be TOO careful not to lose important files; even if you’re too careful, how about sudden power outages or surges, OS crashes, hard disk failures, and many other unpredictable data loss scenarios?
 What are you going to do when such situations hit you?
-Well, the answer is simple, perform a recovery – data recovery.
+Well, the answer is simple, use the best VMWare tools to perform a recovery – data recovery.

 As long as you’re saving files to a computer system, it is important to have a handy data backup/recovery tool; it’s even more important to have a data recovery tool when you work with virtual disks and virtual machines, as you need to also backup every single data/file in the virtual environment.